 The needs of public housing are addressed in the Public and Assisted Housing sections of the Consolidated Plan (NA-35, MA-35, and SP-25).
 In addition, the Housing Authority's 2019-2024 Five-Year Action Plan examines the community's affordable housing needs and charts the HACSB's course to help address these needs by establishing measurable goals and objectives for improving operations and furthering its mission to provide affordable housing.
-HACSB currently has two housing projects that recently added 90 units of frail senior housing with services, and 16 units of veteran housing.
-HACSB also recently acquired a property to develop into 28 studio apartment for those moving from homelessness, or are at-risk of homelessness.
+HACSB has two housing projects that recently added 90 units of frail senior housing with services, and 16 units of veteran housing.
+HACSB also recently acquired an 11-unit building for workforce housing, and a 3-unit complex for homeless families.
+HACSB was awarded low income housing tax credits to develop a 28 studio apartment for those moving from homelessness, or are at-risk of homelessness, which is currently under construction.
+Additionally developments currently in the pipeline include a 48-unit complex for low-income families and a middle income workforce project downtown.
+Additionally, the Authority was recently one of 24 agencies in the nation designated a Move to Work (MTW) agency by HUD allowing increased flexibility in managing landlord participation in the Section 8 Housing Choice Voucher program, and as a consequence, provide more affordable housing.